bachelor-2014/report/v2/calibration.md

 What we do differently than in Splotbot is that we use use the fact that we can move the camera along two axes to automatically grab all the images needed to do the calibration.
 For this, we require the user to lay a 9x6 chessboard pattern over the camera.
-The entrie chessboard pattern must be visible on the same image in order for OpenCV to be able to detect it.
+The entire chessboard pattern must be visible on the same image in order for OpenCV to be able to detect it.
 If the camera is at position $(x, y)$, then the camera is then moved to the positions
 $$\left\{ (a, b) | a \in \left\{ x-1,x,x+1 \right\} \land b \in \left\{ y-1,y,y+1 \right\} \right\}$$ and an image is grabbed in each position.
-The chessboard pattern corners is detected in each image, based on these corners the intrinsic camera parameters are estimated.
-Each time an image is grabbed, it is checked whether the camera has been calibrated.
+The chessboard pattern corners are detected in each image, and based on these corners the intrinsic camera parameters are estimated.

+When turning on the camera, each time an image is grabbed, it is checked whether the camera has been calibrated.
 If it has, the image is undistorted.
-Figure
-\ref{fig:calibration_undistortion} shows nine images used for a calibration and the resulting undistortion of an image.
+Figure \ref{fig:calibration_undistortion} shows nine images used for a calibration and the resulting undistortion of an image.

 \begin{figure}
     \centering